khalil-ghali/Generative-AI-based-Knowledge-retrieval/README.md

 - **YouTube Chat:** Extract content from YouTube videos and query them for information.
 - **Website Chat:** Load website content and ask questions about it.

+PS: implement the loading of embedding model of your choice as well as setting env variables for your api keys
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.